-- ∠ A Form I-94 (Arrival-Departure Record) with an appropriate endorsement; - ∠ A Form I-181 or I-181B that has been signed by an INS district director; - Other proof from the U.S. Immigration and Naturalization Service that one is in the U.S. for other than a temporary purpose.
+Other proof from the U.S. Immigration and Naturalization Service that one is in the U.S. for other than a temporary purpose.

 Students should check with the Financial Assistance administrator at Villanova to see what documents are required.
 Students in the U.S. on an F1 or F2 student visa only, or on a J1 or J2 exchange visitor visa only, may not receive student aid, nor can those who possess only a notice of approval to apply for permanent residence (I-171 or I-464A).
-NOTE: All eligible non-citizens must present their Alien Registration cards in person to the Office of Financial Assistance for verification.